 - Words such as ‘sugar’, ‘syrup’, ‘juice’, ‘concentrate’ or even ‘crystals’ one should be wary of.

 - Words ending in ‘-ose’ like glucose, fructose, dextrose or sucrose that are listed on a label are added sugars.
 Note: if they are naturally occurring, like glucose in whole fruit, it won’t be listed as an ingredient.

 Three: Remember that 4g = 1 teaspoon of sugar

 Technically, 4.2g = 1 teaspoon of sugar, but for the easy on-the-spot calculation, just remember 4g equals one teaspoon.
 For example, a 375ml can of Coca-Cola is about 40g of sugar.
 Dividing that by 4 means there are 10 teaspoons of added sugar in the one can.

-Finally, we want to aim for limiting intake of added sugar 6 teaspoons per day.
-That is 25g and recommended by the WHO for optimal health.
+As mentioned above, we want to aim for limiting intake of added sugar 6 teaspoons per day.
+That is 25g and is recommended by the WHO for optimal health.

 Happy label reading!

 By Angela Johnson (BHSc Nut Med)